rki-mf1/CoVpipe2/README.md

     --var_mqm                Minimal mean mapping quality of observed alternate alleles (MQM).
 The mapping quality (MQ) measures how good reads align to the respective reference genome region.
 Good mapping qualities are around MQ 60.
-GATK recommends hard filtering of variants with MQ less than 40. [default: 40] --var_sap                Strand balance probability for the alternate allele (SAP).
+GATK recommends hard filtering of variants with MQ less than 40. [default: 40] --var_sap                Maximal strand balance probability for the alternate allele (SAP).
 The SAP is the Phred-scaled probability that there is strand bias at the respective site.
 A value near 0 indicates little or no strand bias.
-Set to -1 to disable the filter. [default: -1] --var_qual               Minimal variant call quality.
+Amplicon data usually has a high, WGS data a low bias. [default: false] Disable (default) for amplicon sequencing; for WGS GATK recommends 60 --var_qual               Minimal variant call quality.
 Freebayes produces a general judgement of the variant call. [default: 10]